Famous believers

 Intelligent people do not know everything.

+Secondly, people who are known to be intelligent and gifted in certain respects are not necessarily equally well endowed in all other respects.
 Certainly, intelligence tends to be correlated across disciplines, for a given individual.
 This does not by any means guarantee that a person’s superior judgement transfers to all areas.
 It is perfectly possible for someone to be brilliant in one area and hopeless in another.

 Thus, just because we hold someone in high regard for his or her contributions to, say, biological science, does not mean that we have to venerate every statement or belief issued by this person, or refrain from making critical evaluations of other claims.